ibm-cloud-docs/codeengine/learning-path.md

 If you do not want to use the CLI, you can [work from the console](https://cloud.ibm.com/codeengine/overview){: external}.

-## Set up your environment
+## Create your first project
 {: #lp-set-environment}

-To get started with {{site.data.keyword.codeengineshort}}, you can [create a project](/docs/codeengine?topic=codeengine-manage-project) to contain your entities.
+To get started with {{site.data.keyword.codeengineshort}}, [create a project](/docs/codeengine?topic=codeengine-manage-project) to contain your entities.
 You can also [set access policies](/docs/codeengine?topic=codeengine-iam) for your project.

 Need help?
 Check out [Troubleshooting tips for projects](/docs/codeengine?topic=codeengine-troubleshoot-project).
 If you need more help, try [getting support](/docs/codeengine?topic=codeengine-get-support).